skym97/Portfolio/docs/UW_API/uw_api.md

 * *[Portfolio Project](https://skym97.github.io/watch_more_movies/)*

-(I also served as a SME for another project as well (but did not create documentation for).
-You can see that project by *[clicking here](https://conjaytech.github.io/visual-chronicle/)*.)
+Additionally, I also served as a SME for another project (but did not create documentation for).
+You can see that project by *[clicking here](https://conjaytech.github.io/visual-chronicle/)*.